 Enartis Ferm WS: This yeast was originally isolated from an indigenous yeast fermentation of late-harvest Zinfandel at Williams Selyem winery.
 For aromatic complexity in your cider it might be a good one to try and is very high alcohol tolerant at 18% ABV.

 Côte des Blancs from Red Star: Also known as Epernay II, this strain has the UC-Davis type number 750.
 It has long been used in production of aromatic white wines and often produces similar effects in cider fermentation.
 It is tolerant to about 15% ABV.
-It is particularly easy to stop by chilling, so it would make a good choice if your objective includes an interrupted fermentation to produce a
+It is particularly easy to stop by chilling, so it would make a good choice if your objective includes an interrupted fermentation to produce a sweet beverage.

 As cider fermentation grows in popularity, many commercial yeast producers are taking notice and making cider-specific strains.